alx-sch/nostr-nomad/README.md

    ## Acknowledgements

    We'd like to thank [lash](https://github.com/nolash) for providing the excellent [blog post](https://manbytesgnu.org/hello-nostr-with-python.html), which helped us set up local relays and figure out how to send events to them.
-Lash has also been a mentor throughout this process.
+Lash has also been a mentor throughout this project.